fncbook/fnc/book/intro/conditioning.md

 ## Exercises

-1. ✍ Use {eq}`conditionderiv` to derive the relative condition numbers of the following functions appearing in [the table in this section](table-condition-functions).
+1. ✍ Use {eq}`conditionderiv` to derive the relative condition numbers of the following functions appearing in {numref}`table-condition-functions`.

     **(a)** $f(x) = x^p,\quad$
     **(b)** $f(x) = \log(x),\quad$